Lifetime Value Report Walkthrough

 4

-If you don't see a green marker anywhere along a cohort's timeline (such as in the Nov 2020 and Dec 2020 cohorts above), then you have not yet broken even on your CAC.
+If you don't see a green marker anywhere along a cohort's timeline, then you have not yet broken even on your CAC.

 5

-If the green marker is at the very beginning of your timeline (such as in the Jan 2021 cohort above), then you already broke even on your CAC on your cohort's first orders.
+If the green marker is at the very beginning of your timeline (such as in the Jan 2024 and Aug 2024 cohort above), then you have already broke even on your CAC on your cohort's first orders.

 Applying filters for more advanced analysis